idris-lang/Idris2/docs/source/tutorial/typesfuns.rst

 -----------------

 Functions can also be defined *locally* using ``where`` clauses.
-For example, to define a function which reverses a list, we can use an auxiliary function which accumulates the new, reversed list, and which does not need to be visible globally:
+For example, to define a function that reverses a list, we can use an auxiliary function that accumulates the new, reversed list, and which does not need to be visible globally:

 .. code-block:: idris